-For instance, the total supply of information stored digitally and accessible to web users is now a monumental 4.4 trillion gigabytes, and most of this has been produced in the last few years.
+For instance, the total supply of information stored digitally and accessible to web users is now a monumental 4.4 trillion gigabytes.
+Most of this has been produced in the last few years.
 By 2020, this will amount to a 20,000-fold increase in the volume of data produced by businesses since 2000.

 Firms are embracing these changes.
 They’re becoming increasingly data-driven, using larger amounts of data in everyday operations and investing in technology, processes and people.
 By 2020, 82% of UK executives plan to invest in AI, 70% in automation and 57% in blockchain.

-But integral to enabling such processes and technologies are Data Scientists, the futurologists of digital technology, claim to the “sexiest job of the 21st century”.
+But integral to enabling such processes and technologies are Data Scientists.
+Seen as the futurologists of digital technology, they also have claim to the “sexiest job of the 21st century”.